UPDATE: See also this recent post, which extends the discussion presented here.

 Meisner is a great approach to study, no two ways about it.
 Properly taught, it is a great way to learn to put your attention on your partner.
 However, it has limitations and dangers, like any technique, and in the hands of an untalented teacher, it can be worse than no technique at all.

 I met a Los Angeles talent agent not long ago who said that he didn’t need his people to be good, he just needed them to be able to “carry on a conversation in front of the camera”.
 That was what it took to get work in the acting chops department.
 And Meisner can be a great way for people to learn to talk and listen naturally.
 But there is a lot more to acting than talking and listening naturally.
 You don’t get memorable and inspiring performances without a solid measure of boldness, insight and imagination as well.
-A technique that helps orient the actor toward the secrets of the scene carefully planted by the writer in plain sight, and invites the actor to use these secrets to enliven his imagination, helps him become not just a credible presence in front of the camera or on stage, but a luminous one.
+What is needed is a technique that helps orient the actor toward the secrets of the scene carefully planted by the writer in plain sight, and invites the actor to use these secrets to enliven his imagination, helps her become not just a credible presence in front of the camera or on stage, but a luminous one.